-Peninsula Corridor Electrification Project Monthly Progress Report
+Peninsula Corridor Electrification Monthly Progres ı Project

-Monthly Progress Report
+Monthly Progres s Report

 Appendix G - MMRP Status Log

-Reporting Mitigation Timing ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes AES-2a: Minimize OCS construction activity on residential and park areas outside the Caltrain ROW. x х Ongoing The OCS proposed construction schedule has been provided to the JPB.
+Reporting Mitigation Timing ing Mitigation Measure Pre- Construction Construction Construction Post- Construction Operation Operation Status Status Notes AES-2a: Minimize OCS construction activity on residential and park areas outside the Caltrain ROW. x x Ongoing The OCS proposed construction schedule has been provided to the JPB.
 OCS construction began the week of October 2, 2017.
 The D-B has used the potholing process to assist in locating conflicts in the 35% design and attempting to relocate OCS pole locations within the ROW, thereby avoiding parks and residential areas.
 AES-2b: Aesthetic treatments for OCS poles, TPFs in sensitive visual locations, and Overbridge Protection Barriers. x Ongoing The design requirements indicated in the measure have been implemented as described, and coordination with the specific jurisdictions regarding pole colors and design, TPFs, and Overbridge Protection Barriers, is ongoing.
-AES-4a: Minimize spillover light during nighttime construction. х Ongoing OCS construction began the week of October 2, 2017.
+AES-4a: Minimize spillover light during nighttime construction. x Ongoing OCS construction began the week of October 2, 2017.
 The BBI community relations lead has notified nearby residents of upcoming construction.
 During construction, lighting is faced inward, towards the railroad tracks, and any complaints will be documented and addressed by the BBI community relations lead.
 AES-4b: Minimize light spillover at TPFs. x Upcoming The design requirements indicated in the measure are being used in the design process of the TPFs.
 AQ-2a: Implement BAAQMD basic and additional construction mitigation measures to reduce construction- related dust. x X Ongoing The Dust Mitigation Plan was submitted to the JPB.
 The requirements in the Dust Mitigation Plan will be implemented throughout the construction period and documented in daily reports.

-gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes AQ-2b: Implement BAAQMD basic and additional construction mitigation measures to control construction- related ROG and NOX emissions. x X Ongoing The Equipment Emissions Control Plan was submitted to the JPB.
-The requirements in the Equipment Emissions Control Plan will be implemented throughout the construction period and documented in daily reports.
-AQ-2c: Utilize clean diesel- powered equipment during construction to control construction-related ROG and NOX emissions. x x Ongoing The Equipment Emissions Control Plan was submitted to the JPB.
-The requirements in the Equipment Emissions Control Plan will be implemented throughout the construction period and documented in daily reports.
-BIO-1a: Implement general biological impact avoidance measures.
-X X Ongoing Worker Environmental Awareness Training is provided to all project- related personnel before they work on the project.
-All measures as described will be implemented throughout the construction period and documented in daily reports.
-BIO-1b: Implement special- status plant species avoidance and revegetation measures. x X x Complete Not applicable.
-Subsequent habitat assessment and avoidance of Communication Hill eliminated any potential to affect special-status plant species.
-The measure is not needed.
+Mitigation Timing Construction Construction Sonstruction Operation Post-Status Notes Mitigation Measure Status AQ-2b: Implement The Equipment Emissions Control BAAQMD basic and Plan was submitted to the JPB.
+The requirements in the Equipment additional construction Χ Χ Emissions Control Plan will be mitigation measures to Ongoing implemented throughout the control constructionrelated ROG and NOX construction period and documented emissions. in daily reports.
+The Equipment Emissions Control Plan was submitted to the JPB.
+The AQ-2c: Utilize clean dieselpowered equipment during requirements in the Equipment construction to control X X Ongoing Emissions Control Plan will be construction-related ROG implemented throughout the and NOX emissions. construction period and documented in daily reports.
+Worker Environmental Awareness Training is provided to all projectrelated personnel before they work BIO-1a: Implement general Χ biological impact X Ongoing on the project.
+All measures as described will be implemented avoidance measures. throughout the construction period and documented in daily reports.

+BIO-1b: Implement special-

+status plant species

+revegetation measures.